 Understanding 1099 Requirements: Do S Corps Receive Them?

 As an S Corp owner, you're likely juggling a multitude of responsibilities—everything from managing daily operations to handling complex financial matters.
 One question that often pops up when it comes to the financial side of running your business is: "Do S Corps get 1099?"
-Let's dive in and explore this topic further.
+Let's dive in and explore this topic further, but first let's define what an S Corp or S Corporation actually is.

 What is a 1099 form?